stefanspringer1/SwiftXML/README.md

 ]
 ```

-The `LoopsOnOptionals` package is optional but very convenient when using `SwiftXML`, and it is necessary for the examples used here.
+The `LoopsOnOptionals` package is optional but very convenient when using `SwiftXML`, and it is necessary for the examples used here where a loop over an optional sequence is used.
 Cf. the section “Related packages” below.

-Add the dependency `"SwiftXML"` to your target in `Package.swift`:
+Add the dependency `"SwiftXML"` and optiopnally the dependency `"LoopsOnOptionals"` to your target in `Package.swift`:

 ```swift
 .target(